 I stared insolently at my hero.

-“Shouldn’t have said that," I replied.
+“You shouldn’t have said that," I replied.
 "Cause I’ve been watching The Daily Show since before Jon Stewart was host.
 I can go back a ways."

-His eyes met mine.
+Colbert's painfully alert eyes met mine.
 South Carolina versus the Bronx.
 You didn't have to be a genius to figure out how this showdown was going to end.

 "You know that episode where one of the female correspondents goes to the sperm collection lab in Iowa and jacks off the hog?"
 I said dryly.